Segmented Bar Chart Maker

 Adjust styling

-Use the top menu bar to customize the look.
-Assign a color to each segment and it will stay consistent across all bars.
-Adjust bar width, stroke color, and stroke width.
-Switch between standard stacked mode (shows totals and composition) and 100% stacked mode (normalizes all bars to show proportions only) with one click.
-The usual label, tick, axis, and grid options including font, size, and color are all available.
+Use the top menu bar to assign a color to each segment.
+Adjust bar height, stroke color, and stroke width.
+Switch between standard stacked and 100% stacked mode with one click.
+All label, axis, and grid options are available.
 Every change previews instantly.

 4